H-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 == Benchmarking metrics

-This section provides an overview of the metrics we're interested in our algorithms.
+This section provides an overview of the metrics we are interested in our algorithms.
 Performance-wise, latency and throughput are the two most popular metrics.
 These metrics revolve around the concept of "task".
 In our context, a task is a single method call of an MPSC queue algorithm, e.g enqueue and dequeue.
 Note that in our discussion, any two tasks are independent.
-Roughly speaking, two tasks are independent if one does not need to depend on the output of another for it to finish or there doesn't exist a bigger task that needs to depend on the output of the tasks.
+Roughly speaking, two tasks are independent if one does not need to depend on the output of another for it to finish or there does not exist a bigger task that needs to depend on the output of the tasks.
 This rules out pipeline parallelism, where a task needs to wait for the output of a preceding task, and data parallelism, where a big task is split into and needs to wait for the outputs of multiple smaller tasks.

 === Throughput